adazzle/react-data-grid/README.md

 ###### `rowKeyGetter?: Maybe<(row: R) => K>`

-A function returning a unique key/identifier per row. `rowKeyGetter` is required for row selection to be work.
+A function returning a unique key/identifier per row. `rowKeyGetter` is required for row selection to work.

 ```tsx
 import DataGrid from 'react-data-grid';